playframework/play-generated-docs/manual/releases/release29/migration29/Migration29.md

 ### Upgrading Akka and Akka HTTP

-If you wish to upgrade beyond Akka 2.6 and Akka HTTP 10.2, you can do that with the assistance of our [[Play Scala|ScalaAkka#Updating-Akka-version]] or [[Play Java|JavaAkka#Updating-Akka-version]] update guides.
+If you wish to upgrade beyond Akka 2.6 and Akka HTTP 10.2, you can do that with the assistance of our [Play Scala](https://www.playframework.com/documentation/2.9.x/ScalaAkka#Updating-Akka-version) or [Play Java](https://www.playframework.com/documentation/2.9.x/JavaAkka#Updating-Akka-version) update guides.
 We also strongly encourage you to review:

 - [[How Play Deals with Akka’s License Change|General#How-Play-Deals-with-Akkas-License-Change]]